Tuna Watch Tower

 Under the pressure of rising decolonisation, the regime initiated alternative modes of occupation to continue resource extraction through urbanism and the creation of administrative structures in the provinces of Ifni and (what was then called) Spanish Sahara.
 The construction of harbours, airports and markets were accompanied by schemes like rent-limited housing.

-As a way to further entice the nomads into sedentary settlements, these expressely included indigenous elements.
+As a way to further entice nomadic populations into sedentary settlements newly established colonies expressely included indigenous elements.
 Spain’s African colonies also offered mainland architects, urbanists, and ultimately Spanish modernity at large a fertile ground for experimentation.
 It is no accident that the first ever modern Spanish General Urban Plan (by Pedro Muguruza with the innovative implementation of zoning laws), was not for the Spanish Capital, but rather Tetuan in the Spanish Protectorate.

 Dovecotes are structures that house pigeons or doves, and are designed in such a way that the bird droppinngs can be collected to use as fertiliser for nearby crops.